LACibermedicina/tele.M3D.pro.final/replit.md

 - **Visitor Chatbot**: Publicly accessible AI chatbot with limited, safe functionality, referencing public medical PDFs.
 - **Doctor Availability Management**: Doctors can set weekly schedules, mark themselves as online, and enable/disable immediate consultation availability.
 Includes real-time status tracking and flexible scheduling with configurable consultation durations.
 - **Immediate Consultation System**: Patients can request instant consultations with doctors who are currently online and available, with auto-refresh to show real-time doctor availability and direct appointment creation for emergency needs.
+- **Doctor-Patient Chat System**: Real-time messaging between doctors and patients with pending consultation requests.
+Doctors can view patient medical history, send messages, and initiate video consultations directly from the chat interface.
+Only patients with open consultation requests can be attended.

 ## External Dependencies